N-C-04/startup/README.md

 ### Key features

-- Describe your key feature
-- Describe your key feature
-- Describe your key feature
+- Compact & Portable: compresses up to 50% of its size
+- Multi-use: doubles as lumbar support
+- Sleep monitoring system: be able to see your sleep wuality from your phone
+- Premium memory foam: superior support for your head and neck
+- Breathable, washable cover: for hygiene

 ### Technologies